Locko2901/BetterChatBot/README.md

 ### Step 1: Clone the Repository

-Clone the repository.This will download all the files needed to start working with the bot.
+Clone the repository.
+This will download all the files needed to start working with the bot.

 ```shell
 git clone https://github.com/Locko2901/BetterChatBot